Courses

 How does the online content of Teaching Yoga to Athletes differ from the in-person content?

 It depends where the content is offered.
-The training offered at Kripalu and 1440 Multiversity is a slightly condensed version of the course offered in North Carolina and online.
-We have four three-hour sessions and six two-hour sessions at the retreat centers; in the five-day intensive I lead at my Carrboro studio, there are five days, where we meet 10–5.
+In the five-day intensive I lead at my Carrboro studio, there are five days, where we meet 10–5.
 That gives us more time for group work, which in the online course is homework, and for discussion and practice.

 How does the certification upgrade for Teaching Yoga to Athletes differ from the content?